can-lehmann/owlkettle/README.md

 ## Tutorial

 Let's build a simple Todo app using owlkettle.
+The source code for this example can be found [here](examples/todo.nim).
 Here is what it will look like when it is done.

 <img alt="Todo Application" src="docs/assets/tutorial/todo_final.png" width="428px">